 Consider if this mattress will be just for you or, for you and a partner.
 If it's for two of you, try to thinkor talk through your individual needs.
 If you have children or pets who sometimes sleep in your bed, it's a good idea to size up if you can.

 If you’re shopping for a mattress for a child who just graduated from a convertible crib or toddler bed, choose a big enough bed for them to use for the next few years as they grow.

 What’s your body type?

-Perhaps a longer bed is a better option for you if you’re tall or a wider bed may better support your frame.
+Perhaps a longer bed is a better option for you if you’re tall or a wider bed to better support your frame.
 Make sure your mattress fits you!

 What position do you sleep in?

 Take notice of the positions you fall asleep in and wake up.
 Do you spread out like a starfish or do you curl up like a cat?
 Knowing your sleep style will help you to determine what size mattress is best for your needs.
 For more on the unique ergonomic zones in The Parachute Mattress read here.